Spatial Audio Summer Workshop

 WHAT TO BRING

-- Attendees should bring a computer and applications they are comfortable using for creating
+- Attendees to the workshop should bring a computer and applications they are comfortable using for creating

 - Dongles to connect laptop to Ethernet cable